DavidDeSimone/VimHUD/README.md

-VimParser is used an addon for Vim built in python and VimScript, that uses Machine Learning to generate alternate ways to preform common tasks based on your previous commands.
+VimHUD is used an addon for Vim built in python and VimScript, that recommends commands for you to learn.
+VimHUD remembers which commands you know and can identify which commands will reduce the most amount of keystrokes and displays a new command on the bottom of your screen.

-Installtion instructions will be coming soon (sometime mid october).
+Installation: The easiest way to install is to use pathogen.
+After installing pathogen clone this repo into your .vim/bundle folder.
+Then you need to add the following line in your .bashrc, alias vim='vim -w ~/.vimlog "$@"'

+Usage: TODO

+This is needed for VimHUD to record you keystrokes while you are in vim.
+This may change in the future if we find a better way of doing this.

 Please understand that we are still in a development state, so please bare with us and report any bugs :)

-VimParser is modular and it's components can be used as stand alone programs under the following usage

- ./vp string to parse
-Output will be in the form command1\n command2\n ...